aezlix/rocket/README.md

 # Welcome to the Rocket Repository

----

-'' Rocket is an Interpreter ''
+## Rocket is a interpreter built with Pascal and Python